• Skip to primary navigation

 Wait… doesn’t a Lava Flow include banana?

 Traditionally, yes.
-But as someone who really, really dislikes the flavor of banana in her drinks (I’m like the princess and the pea of banana in beverages), I choose to omit it and compensate by adjusting the other ingredient quantities.
+But as someone who really, really dislikes the flavor of banana (I'm like the princess and the pea of banana in beverages), I choose to omit it for my lava flow recipe and compensate by adjusting the other ingredient quantities.

 Making lava flow with banana